Workers Compensation EMR

 Creating a detailed job description is essential in the hiring process.
 Hire applicants with knowledge and skills suitable to the job descriptions needed.
 Hiring people without adequate skills and knowledge is a disaster in the making.

 It helps recruiters to verify the qualifications of applicants.
-Background checks may include reviewing employment history, criminal and driving records.
+Background checks may include reviewing employment history, and criminal and driving records.

 Pre-employment Drug Testing